mec-kon/led-strip-website/README.md

 Three different modes are currently available.
 * The one color mode allows you to select a simple color.
-* The fade mode can be used to select several colors between which the color of the LED strip moves.
+* The fade mode can be used to smoothly transition inbetween several selected colors. of the LED strip moves.
 * The changing colors mode switches between all selected colors.

 Demo